 The Declaration of Trust provides for a minimum of two (2) and a maximum of nine (9) Trustees.
 The board of Trustees was initially appointed by Equiton Partners, with a majority of the Trustees being Independent Trustees.
 The term of office applicable to each Trustee shall expire at the termination of the Trust.
 Any Trustee may resign upon written notice to the Trust.
 A Trustee may be removed at any time with or without cause by Equiton Partners.
 A vacancy occurring among the Trustees may be filled by resolution of the remaining Trustees, as long as they constitute a quorum and a majority of the Trustees constituting quorum are resident in Canada for purposes of the Tax Act (or if they are not, then a new Trustee may be appointed by Equiton Partners).
 In the event that an independent Trustee ceases to be a Trustee, such vacancy shall be filled by a person that would qualify as an independent Trustee.
 The board of Trustees is currently comprised of Jason Roque and Helen Hurlbut and three Independent Trustees, William Woods, Bill Zigomanis and Robert Mongeau.
-Neither of Jason Roque and Helen Hurlbut are Independent Trustees.
-The Declaration of Trust provides that the Trustees may appoint a Finance Committee and any Additional Committees.
+Neither of Jason Roque and Helen Hurlbut are Independent Trustees and any Additional Committees.
 No committees of the board of Trustees have been formed at this time.